Table of Contents

-Choosing an industrial pump is not as easy as it might first sound.
+Industrial pump selection is not as easy as it might first sound.

-All pumps have the same basic function – converting motor energy into hydraulic energy to help move different materials (such as water, chemicals, and other fluids.)
-However, based on the fluid properties, pump specs, and the environment in which the unit will be installed, some pumps might be a better fit for you than others.
+All industrial pumps have the same basic function – converting motor energy into hydraulic energy to help move different materials (such as water, chemicals, and other fluids).
+However, based on the fluid properties, pump specs, and the environment in which the unit will be installed, some pumps might be a better fit for your operating conditions than others.

-To make things easier, we’ve compiled a list of the main factors you need to consider when choosing a pump and the most common pump types and their uses (including how to select a heat pump and how to make the right cooling tower pump selection.)
+To make things easier, we’ve compiled a list of the main factors you need to consider when choosing industrial pumps.
+We also go over the most common pump types and their uses, including how to select a heat pump and how to make the right cooling tower pump selection.

 Let’s get started!